-The Agvet Code requires that all agvet products supplied to the market place must have a label attached to the container.
+The Agvet Code requires that all agricultural and veterinary (agvet) products supplied to the market place must have a label attached to the container.
 This label must state the relevant particulars, must not contain information that is contrary to the relevant particulars, and must comply with all conditions of label approval.

-The Agricultural and Veterinary Chemicals Code (Agvet Code), scheduled to the Agricultural and Veterinary Chemicals Code Act 1994,and the Agricultural and Veterinary Code Regulations 1995 (Agvet Code Regulations) collectively prescribe the approval process and content requirements for labels for containers for agricultural chemical products.
-Among other things, a label must comply with the requirements of the Labelling Standard or, if there is no Labelling Standard, the Agricultural or Veterinary Labelling Codes made by the APVMA, as in force from time to time.
+The Agricultural and Veterinary Chemicals Code (Agvet Code), scheduled to the Agricultural and Veterinary Chemicals Code Act 1994 and the Agricultural and Veterinary Code Regulations 1995 (Agvet Code Regulations) collectively prescribe the approval process and content requirements for labels for containers for agricultural chemical products.
+Among other things, a label must comply with the requirements of the Labelling Standard or, if there is no Labelling Standard, the Agricultural or Veterinary Labelling Codes made by the Australian Pesticides and Veterinary Medicines Authority (APVMA), as in force from time to time.

 This Agricultural Labelling Code draws together the requirements of the Agvet Code and the Agvet Code Regulations (including in relation to the relevant particulars of labels and label conditions).
 It also includes additional guidance developed by the APVMA to ensure that labels for containers for agricultural chemical products reflect current best practice.